-This online journal is published from Mississauga, Ontario which is part of the Treaty Lands and Territory of the Mississaugas of the Credit.
+This online journal is published from Toronto, Ontario.
+For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and the Mississaugas of the Credit..
 We gratefully acknowledge the territory of the Anishinabek, Huron-Wendat, Haudenosaunee and Ojibway/Chippewa peoples; the land that is home to the Metis; and most recently, the territory of the Mississaugas of the Credit First Nation who are direct descendants of the Mississaugas of the Credit.
-We are grateful to have the opportunity to work on this land, and by doing so, give our respect to its first inhabitants.
+We are grateful to have the opportunity to work on this land, and by doing so, offer our respect to its first inhabitants.

 Interviews included on this site might reference previously published questions and responses on other forums, we acknowledge the debt of all previous editors, participants and respondents for their past conversations.
 We request that conversations on this platform are seen as continuation of all such previous conversations.